Passeriformes / Fringillidae / Pyrrhula

 Introduction

-A small passerine bird in the finch family Fringillidae.
-It breeds across Europe and temperate Asia, favouring mixed woodland with conifers, parkland, and gardens.
-The species is mainly resident, though northern populations migrate south in winter.
-Notable characteristics include its bulky bull-headed appearance, striking black face and cap, and the male's distinctive rich red chest.
-The bird is known for its unobtrusive behaviour and mournful whistled calls.
-It is considered a pest in orchards due to its consumption of fruit tree buds.
+A small passerine bird in the finch family, Fringillidae.
+It breeds across Europe and temperate Asia, favoring mixed woodland with conifers, parkland, and gardens.
+Mainly resident, though northern populations migrate south in winter.
+Distinctive for its bulky build, short thick black bill, and sexual dimorphism in plumage color.

 Description